23-URL Dental WordPress Rebuild, Shipped to Spec in 18 Days — White-Label Delivery for a US Marketing Agency

 The principle behind this is simple: on a rebuild, the spec is the contract between the agency and its client.
 A dev team’s job is to protect that contract, not to edit it.

 3. Crawl-based verification, not “looks fine to me”.
 Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
-Every URL in the sitemap was checked against its expected status code — 200 on new pages, 301 from legacy paths.
-The nested category restructure meant redirect destinations were checked not just for status but for destination accuracy: a /services/invisalign redirect that lands on /cosmetic-dentistry/invisalign/ must not drift to /cosmetic-dentistry/.
+We checked every URL in the sitemap against its expected status code — 200 on new pages, 301 from legacy paths.
+The nested category restructure meant we checked redirect destinations not just for status but for destination accuracy: a /services/invisalign redirect that lands on /cosmetic-dentistry/invisalign/ must not drift to /cosmetic-dentistry/.
 A second crawl after go-live confirmed every internal link resolved on the live domain.

-Working under a spec that split one existing page into four destinations meant the redirect map had to be resolved before any visual build — the order was the discipline.
+Working under a spec that split one existing page into four destinations meant the redirect map had to be resolved before any visual build — sequencing was everything.
 Each old anchor path (/the-office#forms, #insurance, #financing) needed a confirmed destination before a redirect could be written; each new destination needed a confirmed URL before the internal link tree could be set.
-The restructure dictated the sequence, not the schedule.
+The restructure dictated the build order, not the schedule.

 Results